Alaska: Good Friday earthquake

-Lasting four minutes and thirty-eight seconds, the magnitude 9.2 megathrust earthquake remains the most powerful earthquake recorded in North American history, and the second most powerful earthquake recorded in world history. of fault ruptured at once and moved up to 60 ft, releasing about 500 years of stress buildup.
+The Good Friday earthquake lasted 4 minutes and 38 seconds.
+600 mi of fault ruptured at once and moved up to 60 ft, releasing about 500 years of stress buildup.
 Soil liquefaction, fissures, landslides, and other ground failures caused major structural damage in several communities and much damage to property.
-Anchorage sustained great destruction or damage to many inadequately earthquake-engineered houses, buildings, and infrastructure (paved streets, sidewalks, water and sewer mains, electrical systems, and other man-made equipment), particularly in the several landslide zones along Knik Arm.
+Anchorage sustained great destruction or damage to many inadequately earthquake-engineered houses, buildings, and infrastructure (paved streets, sidewalks, water and sewer mains, electrical systems, and other human-made equipment), particularly in the several landslide zones along Knik Arm.
 200 mi southwest, some areas near Kodiak were permanently raised by 30 ft.
 Southeast of Anchorage, areas around the head of Turnagain Arm near Girdwood and Portage dropped as much as 8 ft, requiring reconstruction and fill to raise the Seward Highway above the new high tide mark.

 In Prince William Sound, Port Valdez suffered a massive underwater landslide, resulting in the deaths of 32 people between the collapse of the Valdez city harbor and docks, and inside the ship that was docked there at the time.
 Nearby, a 27 ft tsunami destroyed the village of Chenega, killing 23 of the 68 people who lived there; survivors out-ran the wave, climbing to high ground.
 Post-quake tsunamis severely affected Whittier, Seward, Kodiak, and other Alaskan communities, as well as people and property in British Columbia, Washington, Oregon, and California.
 Tsunamis also caused damage in Hawaii and Japan.
 Evidence of motion directly related to the earthquake was also reported from Florida and Texas.